uditalias/swamp/README.md

 `$ git clone git@github.com:uditalias/swamp-dashboard.git`

-Both the Swamp and the Swamp-dashboard project should be exist in the same directory, for example:
+Both the Swamp and the Swamp-dashboard projects should be exist in the same directory, for example:

 ```
 /projects